-Effective June 3, 1993 the U. S. Department of Labor's interim final rule amends the Federal OSHA standards for occupational health and environmental controls in subpart D of 29 CFR part 1926, adding a new Section1926.62 indicating protection requirements for construction workers
+Effective June 3, 1993 the U. S. Department of Labor's interim final rule amends the Federal OSHA standards for occupational health and environmental controls in subpart D of 29 CFR part 1926, adding a new Section1926.62 indicating protection requirements for construction workers exposed to lead.
+The entire rule is contained in the Federal Register Vol. 58, No. 84, May 4, 1993.
+The Virginia OSHA regulations have subsequently adopted the federal regulations in total.

 The Virginia Department of Labor and Industry (DLI) established an emergency regulation in the May 27, 1996 Virginia Register requiring, among other things, that a permit be issued by DLI to the lead abatement contractor.
 This requirement is also stated in the General Conditions of the Construction Contract.
-When planning a renovation, demolition or addition project, the University Department of Environmental Health and Safety shall have the facility to be renovated surveyed for lead based paint (LBP) contamination and document all quantities and locations found.
+When planning a renovation, demolition or addition project, the university will contract with a Commonwealth of Virginia licensed Lead Inspector/Contractor to have the facility to be renovated surveyed for lead based paint (LBP) contamination and document all quantities and locations found.